W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/ii-the-ego-and-false-autonomy/index.md

 ::: details Expanded
 Your own state of mind is a good example of how the ego was made.
 ²When you threw knowledge away it is as if you never had it [knowledge].
-³This [that you threw knowledge away] is so apparent that one need only recognise it [that you threw knowledge away] to see that it [throwing knowledge away] does happen.
+³This [that you threw knowledge away] is so apparent that one need only recognize it [that you threw knowledge away] to see that it [throwing knowledge away] does happen.
 ⁴If this [throwing knowledge away] occurs in the present, why is it surprising that it [throwing knowledge away] occurred in the past?
 ⁵Surprise is a reasonable response to the unfamiliar, though hardly [a reasonable response] to something that occurs with such persistence.
 ⁶But do not forget that the mind need not work that way [throwing knowledge away], even though it [the mind] does work that way [throw away knowledge] now.